A Lisfranc injury (also termed a Lisfranc fracture-dislocation), is the most common type of dislocation involving the foot.

 Useful for assessing ligamentous injury.
-Non-visualisation of the dorsal C1-M2 ligament and a C1-M2 distance > 2.5 mm is indrectly indicative or a Lisfranc ligament tear 5.
+Non-visualisation of the dorsal C1-M2 ligament and a C1-M2 distance > 2.5 mm is indirectly indicative or a Lisfranc ligament tear 5.

 Dynamic evaluation with weight bearing may show widening of the space between C1 and M2.

-Again may be useful for assesing ligamentous injury especially when there is strong clinical concern with routine radiographs being inconclusive 7.
+Again may be useful for assessing ligamentous injury especially when there is strong clinical concern with routine radiographs being inconclusive 7.